vijaysingh2219/build-elevate/apps/web/README.md

 # Next.js Turborepo App

 This is a Next.js application managed in a Turborepo monorepo setup.
-It comes with database and authentication setup using Auth.js.
+It comes with database and authentication setup.

 ## Setup